-Year after year we hear stories of horrific crime all over the world.
+Year after year we heard stories of horrific crimes all over the world.
 From America to Uganda, crime is a constant epidemic that ravages the society, cripples development and forms a constant threat to freedom and the very essence of existence of humanity.
 Like in most other civilized countries, crime in South Africa has also taken its toll on the country.
-South Africa sees about 44 murders a day and has one of the highest rate of murder, rape, assault and high jacking in comparison to most countries of the world and when these inhumane acts are torn apart, we see some of the most shocking and gruesome crimes in South Africa.
-Answers Africa brings you some of the heart wrenching crimes that have been committed in the history of South Africa by convicted culprits.
+South Africa sees about 44 murders a day and has one of the highest rates of murder, rape, assault and high jacking in comparison to most countries of the world.
+When these inhumane acts are torn apart, we see some of the most shocking and gruesome crimes in South Africa.
+Answers Africa brings you some of the heart-wrenching crimes that have been committed in the history of South Africa by convicted culprits.

 10. Human Trafficking